xmclallen/CS425-Project3/turnedin-README.txt

     + ACKs

     Did not complete the queue.
-For some reason, when we started to add that part in, the packets started to become malformed.
+For some reason, when we started to add that part in, occasionally the packets started to become malformed.
 This then caused either the server or client to read incorrect data and crash.